July 30, 2025

 reAlpha Mortgage is licensed under NMLS #1743790.
 For full licensing information, visit the NMLS Consumer Access site.

-Partnership Disclosure: Some references in this article may relate to affiliated partners, including reAlpha. reAlpha is a commission-free real estate and financing platform.
+Partnership Disclosure: Some references in this article may relate to affiliated partners, including reAlpha. reAlpha is an AI-driven homebuying platform with expert support and cashback.

 Conclusion: Should You Refinance Now?